Leandrolsantos/slider/README.md

 ### Desafio

-To understand how a slide works using HTML, CSS and JS.
+To understand how a slide works using HTML, CSS and Javascript.

 ### Conclusão